IMPORTANT INFORMATION FOR GRADUATING STUDENTS

 If you have any questions, please contact us at email@example.com.

-All non-degree, and graduate certificate students can receive benefits from the G.I.
+All master’s degree, graduate certificate and non-degree students can receive benefits from the G.I.
 Bill or V.A.
 Tuition Assistance.

 - The UF V.A. office must also be involved to coordinate the benefits and payment.
 Please contact them at VAcounselor@ufl.edu or 352-294-2948.